astronomer/astro-docs/enterprise/next/03_install/03_azure/01_install-azure-standard.md

 You can view Microsoft Azure's Web Portal at https://portal.azure.com/.

-> Note: Astronomer currently supports Kubernetes versions 1.14, 1.15 and 1.16 on AKS.
+> Note: Each version of Astronomer Enterprise has its own version requirements for Kubernetes.
+For more information on version compatibility, refer to the [Version Compatibility Reference](https://www.astronomer.io/docs/enterprise/stable/resources/version-compatibility-reference).

 ### Create an Azure Resource Group